yourpurebredpuppy logo

 5. Slobbering.
 Most people are not prepared for how much English Bulldogs slobber and drool, especially after eating or drinking.

 6. Gassiness (flatulence).
 All short-faced breeds gulp air when they eat, and that air has to go somewhere, after all.
 However, commercial diets make flatulence worse by including fibrous or hard-to-digest ingredients.
-Bulldogs who are fed a homemade diet of real meat and vegetables have much less trouble with gassiness.
+Bulldogs who are fed a heavily meat-based diet have much less trouble with gassiness.

 7. High cost.
 English Bulldog breeders charge over $1000 for their dogs, often over $1500.
 They explain that this is to cover their costs of artificial insemination (because most Bulldogs are too deformed to be able to mate without assistance) and C-sections (because the puppies' heads are too over-sized to be born normally).
 But that's just the beginning of your money outlay, because typically you'll be spending a great deal of money on veterinary care for this breed.